mega-international/ICT-Artifacts-Sample/README.md

 # ICT-Artifacts-Sample
-Hopex Solution Pack for importation of ITC related Artifactsin Mega Architecture or Hopex IT Architecture solutions
+Hopex Solution Pack for importation of ICT related Artifactsin Mega Architecture or Hopex IT Architecture solutions